In this article:

 - The big list of fun activities to do with toddlers

 - Sticky activities with stickers, masking tape, and contact paper

-- Conclusion: Ready to do activities with your toddler?
+- Conclusion: Ready to do fun activities with your toddler?

-I need ideas for easy activities to do with my toddler at home!
+I need ideas for easy fun activities to do with my toddlers at home!